PuneetKumar1790/PuneetKumar1790/README.md

 ---

-> I prefer **depth over breadth**, and I’m most interested in contributing where correctness, clarity, and long-term maintainability matter.
+> I value **clarity, correctness, and depth**, and I’m most interested in contributing to projects where maintainability and reasoning matter more than surface-level features.